About the Company

 Transition

-The intention is to gather all the assets of a service to test and integrate them.
-This work aims to verify the quality of a new service so that it is launched according to the best market practices.
+The intent brings together all the assets of a service to perform testing and integration.
+This work verifies the quality of a new service so that it can be launched according to the best market practices.

 Operation

 This stage prioritizes the adoption of initiatives that enable the provision of responsive services.
-For this to be achieved, it is essential to structure incident management and the call center, which helps a company to be more dynamic in maintaining activities.
+To achieve this, we structure incident management and the call center, which helps a company to be more dynamic in maintaining its activities.

-The works are aimed at expanding the effectiveness and efficiency of IT processes and activities in a corporation.
-This stage aims to make the practices of the other phases look for alternatives to continually improve.
+The work focuses on expanding the effectiveness and efficiency of IT processes and activities in a corporation.
+This stage aims to ensure that practices in other phases seek alternatives for continuous improvement.

 Get to know ITIL 4